Andrea Appiani

 Andrea Appiani (31 May 1754 – 8 November 1817) was an Italian neoclassical painter.
+He is known as "the elder", to distinguish him from his great-nephew Andrea Appiani, a historical painter in Rome.

 Life

+Early life and education

 Born in Milan, it had been intended that he follow his father's career in medicine but instead entered the private academy of the painter Carlo Maria Giudici (1723–1804) where he received instruction in drawing, copying mainly from sculpture and prints.
 From there, he then joined the class of the fresco painter Antonio de' Giorgi, which was held at the Ambrosiana picture gallery in Milan.
 At the same time, he also frequented the studio of Martin Knoller, where his knowledge of painting in oils was deepened.
 Also, he studied anatomy at the Ospedale Maggiore in Milan with the sculptor Gaetano Monti.

 Appiani's interest in aesthetic issues was stimulated by the classical poet Giuseppe Parini, whom he drew in two fine pencil portraits.
-In 1776 he entered the Brera Academy of Fine Arts to follow the painting courses of Giulio Traballesi, receiving a mastery of the fresco technique.
-Among his masterpieces are the frescoes depicting the four evangelists and doctors of the church that he painted for the cupola and pendentives for the church of Santa Maria presso San Celso in 1795 and the fresco with The Parnassus, representing Apollo and the Muses, on the ceiling of the dining room of Royal Villa of Milan.
-Another masterpiece are the frescoes depicting Allegories of Virtues and others honoring Napoleon in the rooms of the Royal Palace of Milan.
+In 1776, he entered the Brera Academy of Fine Arts to follow the painting courses of Giulio Traballesi, receiving a mastery of the fresco technique.
+Appiani made his début with the fresco dedicated to Saints Gervasio and Protasio, executed in 1776–7 for the church at Caglio.
+In 1782, he painted the altarpiece of the Nativity for the collegiate church of Santa Maria Nascente at Arona.
+Between 1783 and 1784, he worked successfully in Florence as a stage designer.
+Dating from 1786 is the architectural project (completed in 1798) for the high altar of Duomo of Monza, which was followed by frescoes with mythological subjects for the Palazzo Busca Arconati, Milan.
+In 1788, he painted the portrait of Alessandro Litta Arese and carried out the decorations, in collaboration with Traballesi, for the Palazzo Orsini Falcò, Milan.
+In 1788, he had also begun for the Congregazione degli Osti, Milan, the great Supper at Emmaus, which was finished only in 1796.

-Although created a pensioned artist to the Kingdom of Italy by Napoleon, Appiani lost his allowance after the fall of the Kingdom in 1814 and fell into poverty.

-During his period as court painter he rendered portraits of Napoleon and the chief personages of his regime, among the most graceful of which are his oil paintings Venus and Love, and Rinaldo in the garden of Armida.

-He is known as "the elder", to distinguish him from his great-nephew Andrea Appiani, an historical painter in Rome.

-Appiani painted a large canvas of the Encounter of Rachel and Jacob for a church in Alzano.

-The Brera has a fresco by Appiani representing Olympus.

-He died at Milan in 1817.

-Among his pupils are Antonio De Antoni, Carlo Prajer, Angelo Monticelli, and Giuseppe Bossi.